softwaresaved/software-deposit-guidance/markdown/SoftwareDepositGuidance.md

 Research software is an integral part of the modern research ecosystem.
 Taken together, research software, alongside data, facilities, equipment and an overarching research question can be viewed as a research activity or experiment, worthy to be published.
 Conversely, a publication can be considered as a narrative that describes how the research objects are used together to reply to the research question.

 Depositing research software into a digital repository can offer significant benefits.
 By depositing not just papers, but software, and data sets, as well, researchers can store a more complete record of this ecosystem for future use to both the researchers who undertook the research and also the wider research community.
-Making research software available allows other researchers to inspect, replicate, reproduce, and reuse the research, as manifested in the software, in the short term, and to inspect, for the historical record, in the long term.
+Making research software available allows other researchers to inspect, replicate, reproduce and reuse the research, as manifested in the software, in the short term and to inspect, for the historical record, in the long term.
 It allows research software to remain available beyond the lifetime of any current project, or a researcher's current employment at a specific institution.
 Digital repositories can also provide unique persistent digital identifiers for software which can be cited and help researchers to get attribution and credit for their research software when it is used by others.

 The Software Sustainability Institute [1], funded by Jisc [2] have developed a set of complementary guides covering the main aspects of depositing software into digital repositories.
-These guides are intended for researchers, principal investigators and research leaders, and research data and digital repository managers.
+These guides are intended for researchers, principal investigators and research leaders and research data and digital repository managers.
 This document provides an overview of the guides in the set, which are available both within Zenodo and online at [%BASE_URL%](%BASE_URL%).

 ## What is research software?

-The Software Sustainability Institute takes the view that research software is any software used in research and does not differentiate between what are often termed scripts, written in scripting languages such as bash shell or Python or R, and programs written in "traditional" programming languages such as C, C++, Fortran or Java.
+The Software Sustainability Institute takes the view that research software is any software used in research and does not differentiate between what are often termed scripts, written in scripting languages such as bash shell or Python or R, and programs, written in "traditional" programming languages such as C, C++, Fortran or Java.
 In the view of the Institute a 50 line bash shell script for manipulating and filtering files, a collection of 50 line R scripts for running a bioinformatics analysis, 10,000 lines of Java for medical image analysis or 100,000 lines of Fortran using MPI for computational fluid dynamics are all examples of research software and may be suitable candidates for deposit into a digital repository.
 It is this view of research software that is assumed throughout the guides.

 ## Guiding principles